QuirkyRobots/Pirate-Chain/README.md

 * Sticky hero section.
 * Fade up and in on scroll effect.
 * Scale and move up and Pirate logo spin, on hover effect.
-* Image lightbox effect, on image click effect.
+* Image lightbox, on image click effect.

 ## How to Update or Add a Milestone